Implementing black hole as efficient power plant: Phase diagram

 where the reduced physical quantities are defined as $\tilde{A}=A/A_{c}$ with $A_{c}$ being the critical value.
 The phase diagram is shown in the reduced temperature-entropy chart in Fig. \ref{WenShang}.
 The red thick line denotes the coexistence curve, which has the analytical form

 where $\tilde{S}\geq1/6$.
 Below this curve is the coexistence region of small and large black holes.
 Left and right regions above the coexistence curve are the small and large black hole phases, respectively.
-When crossing the coexistence curve, the microscopic structure of the black hole will be greatly changed \cite{Wei}.
-One of the features in the reduced parameter space is that all the thermodynamic quantities are independent of the black hole charge.
+Note that in the $P$-$T$ chart the coexistence curve has been given in Ref.~\cite{Spallucci}.
+On the other hand, when crossing the coexistence curve, the microscopic structure of the black hole will be greatly changed~\cite{Wei}.
+One of the features in the reduced parameter space is that all the thermodynamic quantities are free of the black hole charge.